trackreco/mkFit/README.md

 - GH: GitHub
 - GPU: Graphical Processing Unit
 - GUI: Graphical User Interface
+- KF: Kalman Filter
 - KNC: Knights Corner (iteration of Xeon Phi prior to KNL, no longer used in this project)
 - KNL: Knights Landing
 - MEIF: Multiple-Events-In-Flight (method for splitting events into different tasks)
+- mkFit: (m)atriplex (k)alman filter (Fit)
 - MP: Multi-Processing
 - MTV: MultiTrackValidator
 - N^2: Local seed cleaning algorithm developed by Mario and Slava
+- PCA: Point of closest approach to either the origin or the BS
 - PR: Pull Request
 - Reco: Reconstruction
 - SimVal: SimTrack validation, use simtracks as reference set of tracks for association